jclark/satpulse/README.md

 ## Basics of how it works

-Gps4ptp is designed to make two pieces of hardware work together:
+SatPulse is designed to make two pieces of hardware work together:

 - a GPS receiver (or GPS disciplined oscillator) that has a PPS (pulse per second) output pin
 - a NIC (network interface card) that includes a PTP hardware clock and both